acm-cfw/acm-cfw.github.io/index.md

 # Introduction

-These pages describe the installation of a custom firmware (CFW) for the Astro City Mini (ACM) console.
-Due to the platform similarities, we hope to eventually produce versions for the Astro City Mini-V (ACM-V) and Egret-II Mini (E2M).
+These pages describe the installation of a custom firmware (CFW) for the Astro City Mini (ACM) and Egret-II Mini consoles.
+Due to the platform similarities, we hope to eventually produce versions for the Astro City Mini-V (ACM-V).

 As part of this effort we have focused on [batocera](https://batocera.org) compatibility to get a full-fledged firmware.